clarissalabrum/math4610-1/syllabus/syllabus.md

 The textbook for the course for Fall Semester 2018 is the following:

->> A First Course in Numerical in Numerical Methods. " by Uri Ascher and Chen Greif
+>> A First Course in Numerical in Numerical Methods. by Uri Ascher and Chen Greif

+The book can be found at [SIAM](www.siam.org).
+You can search for the title or authors and then go from there.